groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/update/xls.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Update XLS Document Watermark"
+head_title: "Update and Edit Watermarks Across XLS Spreadsheets"
-head_description: "GroupDocs.Watermark for Node.js via Java allows to generate Word Document watermarks in Node.js via Java, J2SE 7.0 (1.7) or above applications."
+head_description: "Update and edit watermarks in various document formats with GroupDocs.Watermark for Node.js via Java.
+Expand abilities of your applications."

 ############################# Header ############################
-title: "Update Watermark for Document of MS Word formats with Node.js via Java"
+title: "Efficiently Manage XLS Spreadsheets Watermarks"
-description: "Text and image watermark generation for MS Excel files using Node.js via Java J2SE applications.
-Watermarks your business documents with BMP, PNG, GIF, and JPEG images or text.
-Adjust watermark size, alignment, rotation angle, and position on the document pages."
+description: "Simplify watermark management with GroupDocs.Watermark for Node.js via Java.
+Ensure the safety of your business files by applying various watermarks.
+Tailor watermark specifications like size, alignment, rotation angle, and position to your liking."
 subtitle: "GroupDocs.Watermark for Node.js via Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download at NPM for free"
+    - title: "NPM Download"
       link: "https://releases.groupdocs.com/watermark/nodejs-java/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for Node.js via Java"
+    title: "GroupDocs.Watermark for Node.js via Java General Information"
     link: "/watermark/nodejs-java/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       GroupDocs.Watermark for Node.js via Java is designed for generation various Word watermarks using Node.js via Java.
-Our solution may enrich Node.js via Java apps by performing generation, adjusting, search, and clearing various watermarks in Word documents.
-GroupDocs.Watermark available for many operating systems and Node.js via Java J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
+       GroupDocs.Watermark for Node.js via Java offers efficient tools to update and edit watermarks across multiple file formats.
+With this comprehensive solution, developers can seamlessly manage watermarks in various documents, including PDF, Microsoft Word, Excel, PowerPoint, Visio, email, and image formats.
+All major operating systems and platforms are supported.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Dynamic Watermark Edit for Xls in Node.js via Java"
+    title: "Dynamic Watermark Edit for XLS in Node.js via Java"
     content: |
-      **[GroupDocs.Watermark for Node.js via Java](https://products.groupdocs.com/watermark/nodejs-java/)** offers Node.js via Java developers a powerful API for editing watermarks across diverse Xls documents.
+      **[GroupDocs.Watermark for Node.js via Java](https://products.groupdocs.com/watermark/nodejs-java/)** offers Node.js via Java developers a powerful API for editing watermarks across diverse XLS documents.
 Here's a comprehensive guide to streamline your workflow:

-      1. **Start the Process:** Begin by providing your Xls file as an argument to the **Watermarker** class constructor.
+      1. **Start the Process:** Begin by providing your XLS file as an argument to the **Watermarker** class constructor.
 Depending on your requirements, the file can be sourced either as a stream or from a local disk location.
       2. **Pinpoint Watermarks:** Use the **SearchCriteria** object to identify the watermarks in need of modification.
 This versatile tool enables targeted watermark selection based on specific properties.
       3. **Refine with Precision:** Upon successful execution of the search, gain access to a collection of relevant watermarks.
 Enjoy granular control over each element, with the ability to update dimensions, page positioning, text content, color, image data, and more.
       4. **Seamless Persistence:** Once watermark updates are complete, securely store the modified document.
 The API offers flexible storage options, allowing you to save to a local file path or as a stream object.